 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of College of the Redwoods, see our tuition and fees and room and board pages.

-Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
-At College of the Redwoods, approximately 14% of students took out student loans averaging $4,623 a year.
-That adds up to $18,492 over four years for those students.
+While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
+At College of the Redwoods, approximately 5% of students took out student loans averaging $5,810 a year.
+That adds up to $23,240 over four years for those students.

 Contact details for College of the Redwoods are given below.